Cool Roof Australia

 The summer heat in Melbourne can exceed 40° so to have a near 50% grey roof (Windspray®) as a specified colour for a hot environment isn’t energy efficient.
 Interestingly Surfmist® is the lightest colour in the Colorbond® range above and is recommended for the rest of the country except Perth that has Classic Cream®.

-The application of Super Therm® to a roof would take the energy rating to 9 Stars and beyond, proven to save up to 20-50% in energy use (Industry testing) while lowering CO2 emissions and extending roof life.
+The application of Super Therm® to a roof would take the energy rating beyond 7 Stars, proven to save up to 20-50% in energy use (Industry testing) while lowering CO2 emissions and extending roof life.
 Super Therm® insulation coating technology blocks 95% of solar heat entering a building and used globally…that’s a game changer!

 Urban Heat Island (UHI)